owfinlay/owfinlay.github.io/index.md

 I've a blog now-- this should be **fun**!

-I will use this blog to post about the things I'm interested in.

 Hello!
-I'm Oliver, with too much education and no solid background in anything.
+I'm Oliver.
+I have too much education and no solid talents or expertise.
+This is okay, because I am only 22.
+I have a bachelor's in neuroscience and I like podcasts where they use *smart* people words (a personal favorite is COMPLEXITY from the Santa Fe Institute).
+I would like to someday also use *smart* people words.
+It would be even better if people believe that I know what these words mean; and if I'm really, really lucky, maybe those people will come out of the conversation understanding some of them as well.